fylobc/fylobc.github.io/_parts/Part_0.md

 <hr>

-Lisa looked out of the window and thought of that Cormac McCarthy line: “The floor of the playa lay smooth and unbroken by any track and the mountains in their blue islands stood footless in the void like floating temples.”
-She tried to rework it for the Pacific, which was smooth and unbroken and blue below her, separated by white islands of cloud.
+Lisa looked out of the window and thought of the Cormac McCarthy line: <a href="https://books.google.com/books?id=s-QzccStux4C&pg=PA114&lpg=PA114&dq=The+floor+of+the+playa+lay+smooth+and+unbroken+by+any&source=bl&ots=hpVYn0bIij&sig=0Ge8koeRhV5zK1xzXlc8HTp0kCs&hl=en&sa=X&ved=0ahUKEwiYo8CB-67bAhVCqFQKHSUSC7cQ6AEIOzAC#v=onepage&q=The%20floor%20of%20the%20playa%20lay%20smooth%20and%20unbroken%20by%20any&f=false">“The floor of the playa lay smooth and unbroken by any track and the mountains in their blue islands stood footless in the void like floating temples.”</a> She tried to rework it for the Pacific, which was smooth and unbroken and blue below her, separated by white islands of cloud.

 She wasn’t enough of a connoisseur to say whether it was better than other first class experiences, but it was a nice ride.
 She had a private pod with a window and an L-shaped couch.
 She’d watched a movie on the 50-inch screen and FaceTimed her husband for an hour.
 Everything was over-designed, as you’d expect, advertising its innovation.
 The flight was perfectly smooth, as the plane’s navigation system always found the stillest air.
 It reminded Lisa of a high speed train.